 Prevent DNS Work-Around for Users

-Some users on your network may try to bypass ScoutDNS resolvers by changing the DNS servers in their device network settings when allowed.
-This can result in undesired content access on network assets along with increased security risk.
-The good news is that DNS bypassing can be prevented with proper firewall rules and network configuration.
+Some users on your network may attempt to bypass ScoutDNS resolvers by changing the DNS servers in their device network settings.
+This can lead to unauthorized content access on network assets and increase security risks.
+Fortunately, DNS bypassing can be prevented with proper firewall rules and network configuration.

-Setting DNS configuration network wide will prevent most users from trying to bypass the system.
-Most routers and firewalls allow you to force all DNS traffic over port 53 on the router/firewall.
-In additional you can create firewall rules that allow only ScoutDNS resolvers while blocking all others.
+Setting a network-wide DNS configuration will prevent most users from bypassing the system.
+Most routers and firewalls allow you to force all DNS traffic through port 53.
+Additionally, you can create firewall rules that allow only ScoutDNS resolvers while blocking all others.

 Firewall Rules

-While exact commands may vary based on device you essentially want to create rules like this:
+While exact commands may vary depending on your device, you essentially want to create rules like this:

 ALLOW TCP/UDP IN/OUT to xxx.xxx.xxx.xxx on Port 53